The Return of the DynaFleur

 Dizzy Banjo - music and sound

 After an absence of nearly 8 months, the popular and beloved DynaFleur immersive art installation has returned to Second Life.
-Spanning an entire sim high above the Victorian-themed Caledon Kintyre, DynaFleur is the kind of experience that truly is possible only in Second Life.
+Spanning an entire sim high above StellaNova, the sim belonging to MICA (Meta-Institute for Computational Astrophysics,) DynaFleur is the kind of experience that truly is possible only in Second Life.

 It has been augmented in this incarnation with new graphic and design elements, including a landscape composed of 25 interlocking sculpted megaprims...